iavofficial/IAVFrontendFramework/CONTRIBUTING.md

 ### Reviews of Contribution
 Each pull request will be reviewed by the project maintainers.
 Please cooperate with the reviewers for the integration of feedback and suggestions.
 In the end, the verified pull request will be merged into the development branch.

+### GitHub Pages
+For documentation see the [GitHub Pages](https://iavofficial.github.io/IAVFrontendFramework/) of the project.